-If you bought a new or used car in the last 10 years on a finance agreement then you may be entitled to claim compensation due to hidden fees that inflated the sales price.
-If these fees weren’t made clear to you, you may be eligible to make a mis-sold car finance claim now.
+If you bought a new or used vehicle in the last 10 years on a finance agreement then you may be entitled to claim compensation due to hidden fees that inflated the sales price.
+If these fees weren’t made clear to you, you may be eligible to make a claim now.

 Most people buying new or used cars sign up to what is known as a Personal Contract Purchase (PCP) financial plan.
 It has been common practice for the salesperson to receive a large commission from the lender finance company in return for signing the customer up to the PCP finance agreement.
 Quite often customers are not told about the amounts of commission paid.
 A commission that unknowingly increases the cost of their car.

 Government-backed watchdog, the Financial Conduct Authority (FCA), has recently banned car finance deals where the car dealers and their sales teams could earn more commission if customers were signed up to a more expensive PCP.
 This would often happen without the buyer even knowing what commission the sales team was getting.
 This is known as a ‘secret’ or ‘hidden commission’ and meant that customers were unfairly paying more than they should.
 Some people now have unaffordable car finance bills due to the pandemic.